-Spreadsheets are a great tool for task management.
+Spreadsheets are a great tool for arranging activities.

 Spreadsheets are also a great tool for explaining the principles of PROSPRA.

 Today, I am going to start a small series about PROSPRA principles in spreadsheets.
-I will explain how to get started here.
-In the next installment, I will explain the important steps involved in simple project management.
-I will conclude with some ideas for combining multiple projects in a single management spreadsheet.
+So I will explain how to get started here.
+Then in the next installment, I will explain the important steps involved in simple project management.
+Finally, I will conclude with some ideas for combining multiple projects in a single management spreadsheet.

 Why you need PROSPRA